 The Energy Telecommunications & Electrical Association (ENTELEC) sponsors the annual Wayne V. Black Memorial Scholarship Award.
-Named for a long-time champion of oil and gas companies, this award is open to students pursuing degrees in a handful of subjects, including computer science and information technology.
-New topics and criteria are released for the scholarship application in October of each year.
+Named for a long-time champion of oil and gas companies, this award is open to those seeking a degree in computer science.

 West Virginia Engineering, Science and Technology Scholarship Program